MBChB, MSc (Global Health)

 Her PhD research aims to explore how livestock farmers are responding to the problematisation of ruminant livestock in relation to climate change.
 This includes how farmers perceive interactions between livestock and climate, how these understandings impact their behaviour at the farm level, what structures constrain and enable different behaviours, and whether and how farmers are implementing specific solutions to address GHG emissions from livestock.

-Outside academia, Pippa has worked as a consultant for the WHO Regional Office for Europe on topics including physical activity policy and the social determinants of childhood obesity.
+Pippa has delivered guest lectures for undergraduate and postgraduate students and aims to further develop her teaching skills in higher education.
+Outside academia, Pippa has worked as a consultant for the WHO's European Office for Prevention and Control of Noncommunicable Diseases on topics including physical activity policy and the social determinants of childhood obesity.
 She recently provided editorial and project coordination support for a journal supplement scheduled to be published in Obesity Reviews in 2021.
-Pippa’s recent writing on her PhD topic can be found on her blog, Ruminations, linked above.

 Braunerová et al (2021), Waist circumference and waist to height ratio in 7-year old children – WHO Childhood Obesity Surveillance Initiative.
-Obes Rev. (2021)
+Obes Rev (accepted for publication Jan 2021)

 Simmonds and Vallgårda (2020), Stakeholder arguments in the UK meat tax debate: An interpretive policy analysis.
 Poster presentation at the Livestock, Environment and People (LEAP) Conference, University of Oxford (online), 8th December.